hibbertda/az-avd-poc-customWin/README.md

 |---|---|
 |sp-WVDPilot-AzureDevOps-core-P-01||

-The SP was created from the Azure CLI command-line.
+The service principal was created from the Azure CLI command-line.

 ```bash
 az ad sp create-for-rbac --name sp-WVDPilot-AzureDevOps-core-P-01